 Research Professional is the preferred system used by the James Cook University research community to search for funding opportunities and funding related news.
-Every research student and employee has an account created and is automatically assigned to a default faculty, school or discipline from where they can share funding searches specific to their field.
+Every research student and employee has an account created and is automatically assigned to a default division, college or discipline from where they can share funding searches specific to their field.
 Follow this link for further information on Research Professional and the JCU contacts.

 Deadlines are set to allow time to review all the submissions for a scheme, arrange for possible corrections, obtain the necessary University approvals and submit to the funding body by its deadline.
 The Director, Research Services and SDVC’s have busy schedules, so it is not safe to assume that they will be at hand to approve a submission at the last minute.
 Given even the best checking processes, please allow for the fact that you may have missed something that will have to be corrected before it can be submitted.
-It creates a poor impression on the funding body if the Research Office submits a group of applications in good time and then has to rush in a further application for the same scheme at the last minute.
+It creates a poor impression on the funding body if Research Services submits a group of applications in good time and then has to rush in a further application for the same scheme at the last minute.

 No, the Director, Research Services, has authority to sign research grant agreements and grant applications up to the value of $1,000,000.
 The SDVC has unlimited authority to sign research grant agreements and grant applications.

 No. The best advice we can provide is to search through the funding opportunities on the Research Professional and determine if any of the guidelines will suit your project.